 (iii) Allowing (c) and (d) does no harm: we still get only regular languages.
+Every regular grammar is also a context-free grammar.

 3. For each production of a context-free grammar, the lhs must be a single member of Γ .
 The right-handside can be any string of grammar symbols.
+Every context-free grammar is a context-sensitive grammar.